Listen to music or podcasts while riding a bike with the best headphones suitable for cycling.

 - Phone calls require the right earbud

 The sound quality is the most average aspect of the Jbuds Air.
 You get the sound you can expect from cheap earbuds.
-It’s good for the price and for listening during activity, but you won’t win any award.
+It’s good for the low price and for listening during the activity, but you won’t win any awards.

 Find more of the best earbuds under $50.